ray-bun/Twitter_Bitcoin_Lightning_Tipping_Bot/README.md

 How to run the bot
 1. git clone https://github.com/mrWiga/satoshi_LN_bot.git
+2. run npm install to install all of the packages
-2. Rename config_sample.js to config.js and do the configuration
+3. Rename config_sample.js to config.js and do the configuration
-3. node startBot.js to start your bot
+4. node startBot.js to start your bot